-Here's a weekly EUR/USD chart dating back to 2007:
+Here's a weekly Forex historical EUR USD chart dating back to 2006:

-Some of the key events for the period are marked on the chart above, so that we can see how they affected the Dollar Euro exchange rate history.
+Some of the key events for the period in Forex history are marked on the chart above so that we can see how they affected the Forex EUR USD exchange rate history.

-The labelled events in EUR/USD history are as follows:
+The labelled events in the EUR/USD Forex history are as follows:

 18 September 2007

 FED cuts Fed funds rate by 50 basis points

 FED cuts rates to near zero

 The newly-elected Greek government revises deficit forecasts from 6.7% of GDP to 12.7% of GDP